Herohui04/Herohui04.github.io/docs/blog/posts/english_speech.md

 date:
   created: 2025-04-23
   updated: 2025-04-23
+  title: Be a Magnet🧲--Your Silent Superpower
 ---

-# Be a Magnet🧲: Your Silent Superpower
+# Be a Magnet🧲--Your Silent Superpower

 Hello everyone, imagine holding two magnets.
 They connect without words, transform chaos into order.
 Today, I propose:We are magnets.Here’s how to unleash that power.